 By applying these rationalization approaches, either sequentially or in parallel, you can streamline your toolset, reduce unnecessary complexity, and position your observability practice for long-term success.
 A phased execution plan minimizes disruption, maintains operational continuity, and demonstrates measurable value to stakeholders throughout the process.

-A critical outcome of tools rationalization is defining your “golden set” of tools—a streamlined, cohesive set of solutions that meets your organization’s unique business and operational requirements.
-This golden set not only simplifies your toolset but also positions your team to consolidate and migrate data and insights from rationalized tools effectively.
+A critical outcome of tools rationalization is defining your “golden set” of tools — a streamlined, cohesive set of solutions that meets your organization’s unique business and operational requirements.
+This golden simplifies your toolset and positions your team to consolidate and migrate data and insights from rationalized tools effectively.

 When identifying your golden set, consider these key criteria: